-This section of Northeast 119th Street will be widened and improved, from a narrow road with a single lane in each direction and no shoulders, bicycle lanes or sidewalks, to a four-lane minor arterial with two lanes in each direction, a center turn lane, bicycle lanes, sidewalks and facilities to collect and treat polluted storm runoff.
+This section of Northeast 119th Street was widened and improved, from a narrow road with a single lane in each direction and no shoulders, bicycle lanes or sidewalks, to a four-lane minor arterial with two lanes in each direction, a center turn lane, bicycle lanes, sidewalks and facilities to collect and treat polluted storm runoff.

 Contractor: Rotschy Inc. of Vancouver